xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 }
 ```

-The first thing to notice is that the `mint` function itself requires the creator of the collection to sign the transaction
-and a receiver address to send the minted NFT to.

-Note that we aren't requiring the receiver to approve of being sent an NFT, which isn't ideal.
-But requiring two signers is even more
-convoluted, so we'll change this in a later section.
+So there's a few issues with this function that we'll improve later:
+1. the creator has to sign, so you'd need to process off-chain asynchronous requests from a user to approve of a mint.
+2. the receiver doesn't have to sign.
+We do this for educational purposes, because requiring two signers is beyond the scope of this tutorial, and we haven't automated it so the creator doesn't have to sign yet

 Token objects are created by generating a hash from the account's sequentially increasing GUID.
 We get the next GUID number before minting and then use it after minting to get the token object's address:
 ```rust